snowplow/scala-forex/README.md

 To go through each in turn:

 1. `nowishCacheSize` is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.
+The key to nowish cache is a currency pair so the size of the cache equals to the number of pairs of currencies available.

 2. `nowishSecs` is the time configuration for near-live lookup.
-Nowish call will use the exchange rate stored in nowish cache if its time stamp is less than or equal to `nowishSecs` old.
+Nowish call will use the exchange rates stored in nowish cache if its time stamp is less than or equal to `nowishSecs` old.

 3. `eodCacheSize` is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.
+The key to eod cache is a tuple of currency pair and time stamp, so the size of eod cache equals to the number of currency pairs times the days which the cache will remember the data for.

-4. `getNearestDay` is the rounding configuration for latest prior eod(at) lookup.
+4. `getNearestDay` is the rounding configuration for latest eod(at) lookup.
 The lookup will be performed on the next day if the rounding mode is set to EodRoundUp, and on the previous day if EodRoundDown.

 5. `baseCurrency` can be configured if the user is using Unlimited or Enterprise account.
-If it is set to other currencies other than USD, the configurableBase value in OerClient has to be set to true accordingly.
+If it is set to other currencies other than USD, the configurableBase value in OerClientConfig object has to be set to true accordingly.

-For an explanation for the default values please see section **XX Usage notes** below.
+For an explanation for the default values please see section **4.4 Explanation of defaults** below.

 #### 2.2.2 OerClientConfig